7mind/blog/no-more-orphans.md

 ```

 The type must be bound late, after Scalac's done inspecting `MyBox`'s implicits.
 We need a type-level function to provide
 us the correct type when the library is present and pass otherwise.
-That function is surprisingly easy to write though!
+This function is surprisingly easy to write though!

 ```scala
 class GimmeCatsFunctor[Functor[F[_]]]